Dominion Cape Breton, a Heritage Community in Nova Scotia, Canada

 I learned however that in 18th century, Dominion and the surrounding area were also inhabited by fishermen and farmers coming from France (Acadia) and Spain (Basque Country).

 Here is the old fishery – another interesting building I saw in Dominion Cape Breton.
-I couldn’t find any information on this, so I have no idea if it’s still functioning or not… I thought however that the red classic wooden buildings on the blue background of the water and the reflections looked nice, so I got the shot 🙂 I also digitally enhanced it for a vintage feel…
+I couldn’t find any information on this, so I have no idea if it’s still functioning or not.
+However, the red classic wooden buildings on the blue background of the water and the reflections inspired me, so I got the shot 🙂 I also digitally enhanced it for a vintage feel…

 The image is also available as art print at Fine Art America and here is what it can look like as an acrylic print version of it: